1. What is the difference between English Cream and American Golden Retriever?

 5. What comes with the pup?

 - AKC papers or CKC if it applies

-- Microchip number pre register
+- Microchip number pre-register

 - Puppy food if you have not ordered

 - Scent toy

 6. Is puppy house trained?

-7. Does puppy have a health warranty?
+7. Does the puppy have a health warranty?

-8. Does parents have health testing?
+8. Do parents have health testing?

 9. How to reserve a puppy?

-11. Is this breed good for apartments?
+11. Is this breed suitable for apartments?

-Golden retrievers are ok for apartment life as long as they are walked several times a day.
-Golden retrievers tend to get over weight if not active.
+Golden retrievers are OK for apartment life as long as they are walked several times a day.
+Golden retrievers tend to get overweight if not active.

-Irish Setter and Golden doodles need more exercise.
+Irish Setter and Golden Doodles need more exercise.
 They are not apartment dogs.
 They need space and do better with a fenced yard.

 12. Will they shed?